 Every August, more than 100,000 people go to the North End of Boston to participate in the Festival of St. Anthony, which, like other festas in the United States, is organized by an Italian American mutual aid society.
 The festival is a celebration of cultural and religious heritage.

-On a steamy August day, the life-sized image of St. Anthony bobs through the streets of Boston’s North End, carried on the shoulders of young men, second- and third-generation Italian-Americans.
+On a steamy August day, the life-sized image of St. Anthony bobs through the streets of Boston’s North End, carried on the shoulders of young men, second- and third-generation Italian Americans.
 For eleven hours, the procession moves through the streets, stopping at homes and businesses along the way, where the faithful garland St. Anthony with streamers of dollar bills.
 Five bands accompany him on his way, and hundreds of people follow along.
-Here and there they stop at a temporary shrine set up on the street.
+Here and there they stop at temporary shrines set up on the street.
 For three days and three nights the narrow streets are filled with people, music, food, and devotion.

 Boston’s North End has been an Italian district since the late 1800s.
 For a few decades, Italians shared this neighborhood with Eastern European Jews, who gradually moved to Roxbury, Dorchester, and Mattapan.
 In 1873, the Italian community built its first church, St. Leonard’s, which still continues weekday masses in both Italian and English.
 In 1919, immigrants from the small town of Montefalcione in Campania, Italy, brought with them traditions honoring their patron saint, the thirteenth-century Franciscan friar Anthony of Padua.
 Most of these Italian Catholics arrived after the Irish had already settled and established Roman Catholic parishes.
 But Italian traditions were different, and one difference was the festa, the outdoor street festival.
 In addition to the festa of St. Anthony, the North End has annual festivals of St. Jude, St. Agrippina, Madonna della Cava, and many others.
-The largest, however, is still the festa of St. Anthony, which has been celebrated now for over ninety years.
+The largest, however, is still the festa of St. Anthony, which has been celebrated now for over 100 years.

 St. Anthony is honored by both Portuguese and Italian immigrants, who brought their devotion to him with them to America.
 He is widely revered for his protection of sailors and fishermen and for his service to the poor.
 St. Anthony is depicted carrying the baby Jesus in his arms and is honored for his benedictions to expectant mothers.
-Perhaps above all, devotees of St. Anthony seek his aid in finding lost or stolen articles.
+Perhaps above all, devotees of St. Anthony seek his aid in finding lost or stolen objects.
 St. Anthony died in the 13th century in Padua, Italy, where even today a major shrine attracts pilgrims from all over the country.